Pee-wee Herman: Pee-wee's Big Holiday

 On December 22, 2014, it was announced that the film would premiere exclusively on Netflix.
 On February 24, 2015, Netflix announced the film would be titled Pee-wee's Big Holiday with Apatow and Reubens producing the film, John Lee directing, and Reubens and Paul Rust writing the screenplay.
 On March 11, 2015, Tara Buck joined the cast of the film.
 Principal photography began on March 16, 2015.
 On April 8, 2015, Joe Manganiello joined the cast.
 On April 19, 2015, Jessica Pohly was cast in the film.

 The film released on March 18, 2016 on Netflix to positive reception.
+The film was the last time Reubens portrayed the character before his death in 2023.